x3by/dns-hijacker/README.md

 # Google Login Hijacking

-## Disclaimer:

-This project was built just for educational purposes, **DO NOT USE IT IN A REAL ENVIRONMENT WITHOUT PERMISSIONS**.

 ## The project set up some docker containers:

 Supposed to be used on a **self hosted hot-spot** in a network `192.168.10.0/24`.